hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq_complete/course.md

 ## intent:course_browsing
 - I just want to get familiar with some parts of the course material, but not earn a record of achievement.
 Is this allowed?
+- can i just try out some courses?

 ## intent:course_deadline_extension
 - I missed the deadline of the weekly assignment/final exam.